The deKleist Musical

 data line's right hand margin.

-and location errors corrected, but in all instances the original intent
+spelling and location errors corrected, but in all instances the

 Clicking

-and so additional comments are solicited and welcome.
-Maybe someone "out there"
+comments are solicited and welcome.
+Maybe someone "out there" on the World

 The database is designed to additionally accommodate current historical

-within the database.
-To report errors and/or to submit new and/or
+database.
+To report errors and/or to submit new and/or supplemental

 Download the current database reports